TylerSw1ft/Helpful-computer-wiki/How-Linux,-BSD,-UNIX,-and-macOS-relate-to-each-other.md

 ## BSD

 1. Each BSD uses an independently developed kernel
-2. There is no (guaranteed) binary compatibility among BSDs
+2. There is no aim for binary compatibility among BSDs
 3. Uses the [BSD License](https://en.wikipedia.org/wiki/BSD_licenses)

 ## Linux Distributions (Distros)

 1. Each distro uses the centrally developed Linux kernel
-2. While each distro *may* modify the kernel for its own purposes, there is:
+2. While each distro *may* modify the kernel for its own purposes, there is, by virtue of the common kernel:
   a.
-Binary compatibility among Linux distros on the same CPU architecture
+Binary (*not* necessarily package) compatibility among Linux distros on the same CPU architecture
   b.
 Feature parity among all kernels based on the same release
 3. Uses the [GNU General Public License (GPL)](https://en.wikipedia.org/wiki/GNU_General_Public_License)